bseverns/bseverns/CODEX-PRACTICE.md

 You are not obligated to keep any of this.
 You are invited to keep **just enough** to make the next version more honest.

+## 6 · EMBODIED KNOWING (OFF-SCREEN PRACTICE)

+Words are not the only way the system speaks.
+The body keeps logs too.

+### 6.1 · Embodied Glitch Walk

+**Why this exists**
+To notice where systems live in your muscles, posture, and routes—not only in your notes and files.

+**When to use it**
+- When you are stuck in a purely conceptual loop.
+- When decisions feel abstract, but your body feels heavy, wired, or numb.

+**Practice**
+▢ Step 1: Choose a small route you know well.
+- Example: desk → kitchen → bathroom → hallway → desk.

+▢ Step 2: Walk it **as slowly as you can** once.
+- Each time you are forced to adapt (step over cable, twist around chair, bend under shelf), quietly name a “glitch note” in your head.
+  - “Trip point.”
+  - “Neck crank.”
+  - “Eye squeeze at bright screen.”

+▢ Step 3: When you return, write down only the **three glitch notes you still remember**.
+- Next to each, note:
+  - “This is caused by: ________.”
+  - “I could change this by: ________ (or decide not to).”

+**Aftercare / Reflection**
+- What did your body know that your schedule did not?
+- Is there one small physical repair you can make this week (reroute a cable, move a light, change a chair) as a systems intervention?

+✂︎ **TEAR LINE**
+Tear off one glitch note you are *not* ready to fix.
+Let the page live with that gap.

+---

+## 7 · ANTI-README / ANTI-INSTRUCTION MODES

+Sometimes clarity becomes armor.
+These practices rehearse opacity and trust.

+### 7.1 · The Piece Without Notes

+**Why this exists**
+To make at least one work per season that does **not** depend on your language to matter.

+**When to use it**
+- Once per season, when you feel the urge to explain a thing into safety.

+**Practice**
+▢ Step 1: Make a small work (sound, object, script, performance, patch).
+▢ Step 2: Do **not** write instructions, wall text, README, or caption.
+▢ Step 3: Show it to at least one person.
+- If they ask, “What is this?”, answer only with:
+  - “What did you notice?” or
+  - “What did it do to you?”

+**Aftercare / Reflection**
+- In the Codex, log:
+  - “Piece without notes on ________.”
+  - “Most surprising reaction: __________________.”
+- Do *not* go back and “fix” the piece with retroactive explanation.

+---

+### 7.2 · Instruction Fast (24 Hours)

+**Why this exists**
+To feel your own dependence on frames, disclaimers, and context-setting.

+**When to use it**
+- On a low-stakes studio day.
+- When you catch yourself over-explaining everything.

+**Practice**
+▢ Step 1: Declare a 24-hour “instruction fast.”
+- You may answer questions, but you may not preface or pre-explain your work.

+▢ Step 2: If you feel compelled to explain, write the explanation **privately** in the Codex instead of saying it aloud.

+▢ Step 3: At the end of the 24 hours, read what you wrote.

+**Aftercare / Reflection**
+- Which explanations were truly needed?
+- Which were about protecting yourself rather than the other person?

+✂︎ **TEAR LINE**
+Tear off one written explanation you decide no one actually needed and compost it.

+---

+## 8 · POROUS EDGES (CO-AUTHORSHIP)

+This codex does not have to speak in a single voice.

+### 8.1 · Co-Author Margin

+**Why this exists**
+To let other hands and minds leave marks on your practice document.

+**When to use it**
+- When you work with a collaborator, student, or co-teacher.
+- When you feel the Codex getting too “sealed.”

+**Practice**
+▢ Step 1: Choose one page you’re willing to open.
+▢ Step 2: Hand it to someone else with a simple prompt:
+- “Mark what confuses you.”
+- “Underline what feels alive.”
+- “Cross out what feels false.”

+▢ Step 3: Do not defend or explain while they mark.

+**Aftercare / Reflection**
+- Note one change you’ll make **because of** their marks.
+- Note one thing you will stubbornly keep, and why.

+---

+### 8.2 · Draft as Offering

+**Why this exists**
+To practice letting go of control over how work travels.

+**When to use it**
+- When you have a half-finished thing you’re clinging to.

+**Practice**
+▢ Step 1: Choose a draft (audio, code, syllabus, diagram).
+▢ Step 2: Send it to one person with a single line:
+- “You may keep, alter, or ignore this entirely.”

+▢ Step 3: Do not follow up unless they initiate.

+**Aftercare / Reflection**
+- Log whether anything came back.
+- Honor that “no response” is also data about how work moves (or doesn’t).

+---

+## 9 · EMOTIONAL WEATHER

+Not everything has to route through critique or productivity.
+Some things are just weather.

+### 9.1 · Inner Weather Report

+**Why this exists**
+To register feeling without immediately weaponizing it into output.

+**When to use it**
+- Once per week, at a consistent time.
+- After an especially charged session (good or bad).

+**Practice**
+▢ Step 1: Title a page: **WEATHER – [SEASON / YEAR]**.
+▢ Step 2: Once a week, write three lines:
+- Sky: one word for how you feel overall.
+- Wind: one sentence your body keeps saying (e.g., “I’m tired,” “I want to stop,” “I want to keep going”).
+- Pressure: one situation that is bearing down on you (no analysis).

+**Aftercare / Reflection**
+- At the end of a season, scan the page.
+- Circle any phrases that keep returning.
+- Ask gently: “Does any of this want a system change, or just rest?”

+---

+### 9.2 · System–Weather Crossfade

+**Why this exists**
+To notice when your internal weather is caused by the systems you’ve built.

+**When to use it**
+- When your Inner Weather Report repeats the same word three times or more.

+**Practice**
+▢ Step 1: Take one repeated word (e.g., “overwhelmed,” “flat,” “wired”).
+▢ Step 2: Ask:
+- “Which system in my life is amplifying this?”
+- “Which system is softening it?”

+▢ Step 3: Write one tiny design nudge for each:
+- “Turn this knob down by: _________.”
+- “Protect this buffer by: _________.”

+**Aftercare / Reflection**
+- Treat these as experiments, not verdicts.
+- Revisit after a month to see if anything changed.

+---

+## 10 · THE BINDER INSTRUMENT (MN42 / DICELOOP / ETC.)

+The binder is not just storage.
+It can be a rig: a low-cost, reconfigurable instrument.

+### 10.1 · Binder Layout

+**Why this exists**
+To give physical form to the practice: a portable console that can hold MN42, DiceLoop, and whatever comes next.

+**When to use it**
+- When printing this Codex.
+- When a project graduates from “idea” to “ongoing instrument.”

+**Practice**
+▢ Step 1: Choose a binder that feels like gear, not just admin.
+- Tabs (suggested):
+  - **CODEX**
+  - **INSTRUMENTS** (MN42, DiceLoop, future rigs)
+  - **PROJECT LOGS**
+  - **COMPOST**
+  - **FIELD NOTES**

+▢ Step 2: Under **INSTRUMENTS**, give each instrument a mini-section:
+- One page: “What this instrument is trying to do.”
+- One page: “How this instrument fails gracefully.”
+- One page: patches / settings you actually use.

+▢ Step 3: For **DiceLoop** in particular (as low-cost “next instrument”):
+- Make a simple grid page:
+  - Columns = parameters (tempo band, texture, density, register, effect).
+  - Rows = dice results (1–6).
+- When you roll, you “play the binder” by following the row for each parameter.
+- Mark especially good rolls with a small ✳ next to the row.

+**Aftercare / Reflection**
+- Once a month, flip the **INSTRUMENTS** tab:
+  - Circle one setting / patch that keeps returning.
+  - Cross out one that never gets used.
+- Let the binder show you which instruments are alive and which are ready for compost.

+✂︎ **TEAR LINE**
+When an instrument is officially retired, move its pages to **COMPOST** with a one-line obituary:
+> “This instrument taught me: __________ and is now returned to parts.”